Egress Windows Cost of Installations and Buying Guide (2023)

 As you can see from the estimates above, the price of replacing a window can vary wildly.
 The reason for the wide range of possible prices is because there are quite a few factors to consider that can affect your replacement costs.

 One major cost factor many homeowners fail to consider is the frame material that surrounds the glass pane and allows for the installation in your wall.
 Windows come in several frame material options, each offering different degrees of convenience, durability, curb appeal and energy efficiency.
+With choice comes different pricing which will affect your overall costs when you consider how much a window replacement will run you.

 Wood-frame windows are relatively expensive, averaging around $650 per window.
 Homeowners choose them because of their classic and timeless look.
 Wood is one of the most popular frame materials because of its curb appeal, which can be easily customized using exterior paint.